Lobaro/docs/docs/lorawan-sensors/gps-lorawan/firmware.md

 ## Changelog
 --------------------
+### v7.1.0 - 17.06.2020
+#### Added
+- Add timestamp for last movement event to Port 2 payload
+- Add config parameter `movementDistance` that configures how GPS-position changes are calculated as movement events.
+#### Fixed
+- LoRaWAN 1.1 issue that sometimes led to invalid DevNonces used for OTAA Join.
+- Make sure, mode changes from active to passive are reported in final uplink before change
+- Fix an issue that could lead to all zero position data sent as valid position
+- Upgrade to Lobaro LoRaWAN Stack 1.2.2 (RX Window adjustment).

 ### v7.0.0 - 28.04.2020
 * Completely rewrite firmware for new board rev3 with new LoRaWAN features and concepts.
 * Extend Payload format on port 2 (add HDOP and Timestamp of last Fix).